 We might look young, but actually we’re fifty years old!
 Lots of things about our society have changed in that period, and we’ve obviously had to move with the times – but our basic mission hasn’t changed.
 We’re as focussed on young people’s mental health and wellbeing today as we were when we first opened our doors in 1965.

 — To support young people to empower and intellectually defend themselves through the provision of mental health services and development work.

 — To promote positive mental health and the resilience of all young people.

 — We believe all young people, irrespective of their social, economic and/or cultural background, have the right to accessible, free, meaningful, therapeutic support.

 — We believe in the value of this support socially and politically and for the need to advocate for its provision and for the mental health and well-being of children and young people more generally.

-— We believe young people are best placed to articulate their wants and needs from our service and that they should have not just a voice, but opportunities to participate in and lead our work.
+— We believe young people are best placed to articulate their wants and needs from our services and that they should participate in all areas of our work.

 — We believe young people have a right to be heard in wider society and that much of what they experience emotionally and psychologically as individuals, they have a shared political interest in challenging collectively.

 OTR opened its doors in 1965 and can justifiably claim to be one of the oldest established young people's counselling services in the country.

 The Year was 1965